 George Mason, MEng Civil and Structural Engineering

-Edvinas Misius, BEng Marine Techology with Marine Engineering
+Edvinas Misius, BEng Marine Technology with Marine Engineering

 Yunxiao Zhang, BSc Electrical and Electronic Engineering